joshuabloemer/dcim-ingester/README.md

 will sort all files into folders by date taken.

+The path can also be conpletely left out.
+If a rule without a path is matched it will advance to the next indentation level.

 ## Chaining rules together
 Rules can be chained together to allow for more complex sorting.